node-dot-cpp/memory-safe-cpp/README.md

 * compile-time checks.
 * run-time checks. run-time checks do incur performance penalty
   * due to the model chosen, they're rare, and for most of the programs we expect them not to be TOO bad
   * in addition, there is an option to re-compile your program without safety checks.
-Or even with per-pointer/per-container safety checks.
+Or even with per-class/per-pointer safety checks.

-## Current Status
+## Current Status and Further Plans

-We have just started, need some time to produce anything which is worth a look .
-Stay tuned! :-)
+* We are about to release v0.1 - which is in "no known bugs" status, and is supposed to be safe. v0.1 does NOT support stuff such as arrays or collections (at all).
+  * This is **pre-alpha** version, so while all the bug reports are REALLY welcome, **please do NOT say "hey, they didn't even handle this trivial thing, so they're hopeless"** - at this point we are confident that we'll be able to fix all the bugs reported to us.
+* FURTHER PLANS:
+  * v0.1.x - bugfixes and more bugfixes
+  * v0.2 Adding support for arrays, spans, vectors, and hash tables
+  * v0.5 Switching to detection mechanisms outlined in D1179 (splitting D1179's _invalid_ into _invalid_stack_ - reported as error, and _invalid_heap_ - reported only as warning as long as the runtime protection is enabled).
+  * v0.6 Adding support for other collections (deques and tree-based ones).